The Guide to Outbound Sales in 2021

 When the conversation begins, the sales rep typically has little to no information about how interested the lead may be.
 It’s up to them to prospect and qualify the leads to whom they reach out.

 Inbound sales, on the other hand, occur when the lead initiates the conversation.
 The lead makes the first contact by reaching out to talk or learn more about the product, service, or company.
+Again, the most successful companies typically find ways to incorporate both strategies into their sales process.

 Inbound and outbound sales both have advantages and disadvantages.

-On the other hand, the qualification process is usually more efficient with outbound sales.
+On the other hand, the lead qualification process is usually more efficient with outbound sales.
 This is because sales reps have the opportunity to conduct thorough research before reaching out to prospects.
 It’s also far easier to measure ROI in outbound sales than it is in inbound sales.

 The best strategy (or combination of strategies) for your sales team will ultimately depend on the needs and preferences of your target market, but keep in mind that there is room for both methodologies in a successful sales program.